dirmich/karen/docs/installation.raspberrypi.md

   libpulse-dev
 ```

-Next, you shouldn't need it, but just in case I'm listing it here for your review in the event you need to modprobe the sound driver for the onboard output on the Pi.
+Next, you shouldn't need it, but just in case I'm listing it here for your information in the event you need to modprobe the sound driver for the onboard output on the Pi 4.
 ```
 sudo modprobe snd_bcm2835
 ```